gavin5325/gavin_li_unsw_honours_2025/2_seurat_preprocessing_integration_conversion/Readme.md

 `250702_seurat_no_day_60.R`: Subsets the genotype combined Seurat object to include D20, no D60 (WT).
 Performs pre-processing and integration again.

 `250726_D60_hg19.R`: Creates a WT/KO seurat object for D60 samples aligned to hg19.
 Repleaced D60 cells in the genotype-combined Seurat object with these cells.
-Pre-processed and integrated the resultant Seurat object and converted it to annData.
+Pre-processed and integrated the resultant Seurat object and converted it to annData. **Edit**: As of 25/08/13, D60 samples have now been aligned to hg38, just like D20 and D100.
+For convinience, the name is kept as such.